jhajek/Linux-text-book-part-1/files/Labs/Chapter-13/lab-chapter-13.md

 * Issue the `vagrant up` and `vagrant ssh` command and use the command in the Vagrant Box: `sudo systemctl status nginx` to show that the webserver is not installed.
   * Exit the SSH session
 * Issue the command: `vagrant box list` to show that you have successfully gone through the tutorial

+## Part Two - Packer Commands

+Using the sample code from the text book in: files > Chapter-13 > packer-build-templates, init, validate and build the ubuntu_22043_vanilla if you are on Windows or an Intel Mac or the ubuntu_22043_m1_mac if you are using Apple Silicon.

+One the `.box` file has been successfully built, use the Vagrant commands from this chapter to `add` the box file and to `init` a Vagrantfile.
+Bring the Vagrant box up and then exit your ssh session and halt the Vagrant box.

+## Part Three - Vault Commands

+Using the Vagrant Box you built in step two, with in that box -- follow the instructions to install and configure a Vault Server from this chapter with passwords for your SSH and database username and password.
+In addition create another virtual machine -- this time in the provisioner block shell script run your mysql install script from chapter 12 to install and configure Wordpress (all 11 steps) to create a secure WordPress installation.